ANTIGUA & BARBUDA Citizenship by investment program

 2. The Real Estate option

-Make a minimum investment of USD 200,000 in a government-approved real estate project, to be maintained for 5-years
+Make a minimum investment of USD 200,000 in a government-approved real estate project, which must be held for 5-years

 - The applicant must be aged 18 years or older

-- Have not been denied a visa to a country with which Antigua and Barbuda has visa-free travel, with no subsequent visa approval
+- Have not been denied a visa from any Antigua and Barbuda visa-free country with no subsequent visa approval

 Process (between 3-6 months)